portlandcodeschool/pcs-primer-exercise/instructions.md

 ##Iteration 4

 1. Create the other two pages.
 (Simple, huh?
-Copy the page you just made and modify it's contents)
+Copy the page you just made and modify its contents.)
 2. Make sure the header and footer are exactly the same on the new pages even if the rest of the content is different.
 2. Modify the nav panel on the main page to include links to the other pages.
 Use [*relative addressing*](http://www.w3schools.com/tags/att_a_href.asp)
 0. Make sure the nav panel appears in the same position on the othe pages